Overview

 • The lower right heart chamber is on the heart's left side.
 It gets blood from the left upper heart chamber.

-The blood usually still flows correctly through the heart and body.
+The blood usually still flows the right way through the heart and body.
 But the heart can have long-term trouble pumping blood.
-People with L-TGA may also have problems with the tricuspid heart valve.
+People with l-TGA also may have changes with the tricuspid heart valve such that it does not work as well.

 Risk factors